-3.2 Permanent Monitoring Station - Birch Lane, Lower Hutt
+3.2.1 Birch Lane, Lower Hutt

-The Wellington Regional Council has now established its first permanent air quality monitoring station at Birch Lane in Lower Hutt.
-This monitoring station will monitor background air quality in order to assess trends in air pollution levels and the exposure risks for the population of the Lower Hutt Valley.
+The Wellington Regional Council established its first permanent air quality monitoring station at Birch Lane in Lower Hutt.
+This monitoring station monitors background air quality to assess trends in air pollution levels and the exposure risks for the population of the Lower Hutt Valley.
+Figure 3.2 is a photo of the Birch Lane site.